Automated Inventory Management System: How It Works To Enhance Your Business

 - finished goods as the products ready for selling;

 - MRO (maintenance, repair, operating supplies) stands for everything supporting the manufacturing process.
-What’s interesting that screws, for example, used for machinery assembling are classified as raw materials but being the spare parts for machinery repairing they are grouped like MRO;
+What’s interesting is that the screws, for example, used for machinery assembling are classified as raw materials, but when they are the spare parts for machinery repairing, they are grouped like MRO;

-Camcode being an asset tracking expert on the market uses the concepts of perpetual and periodic inventory control systems.
+Camcode, an asset tracking expert on the market, uses the concepts of perpetual and periodic inventory control systems.
 Perpetual control apps update information about the stock in real-time via barcodes and special scanning equipment.
-Periodic one utilizes manual items counting and number comparing in the beginning and in the end of the period.
+Periodic ones utilize manual item counting and number comparing in the beginning and in the end of the period.
 Once a company applies a perpetual system to count on MRO or raw materials, it needs special equipment; but when it uses a periodic control system, it should consider counting errors and time limits to provide the sales department with accurate information.

 If we try to explain the very process of inventory control, it could look like that in the picture below.

 What ways of warehouse automation are helpful to manage inventory better?
 Barcode or RFID systems are the two most common tools that are able to improve real-time inventory management effectively.